juzdepom/advanced-css-sass/README.md

 ### Accomplished during this Session

 * ✅ (31 min - Lec 38) Building the Features Section<br>
+Downloaded icon set from [lineao.io](http://linea.io/).
+Note: using PNGs is bad practice for icons.
+Instead you want to either use fonts or SVGs.
 * ⏰ Total Time: XX → XX<br>

 ## Session 3